LibertyDSNP/spec/pages/Identity/Registry.md

 | 0.5     | Tentative |

 ## Purpose

-1. Describes how the Identity Registry resolves a DSNP Id to an identity contract address
+1. Describes how the Identity Registry resolves a DSNP User Id to an identity contract address.
-1. Describes how the Identity Registry allows for handle resolution
+1. Describes how the Identity Registry allows for handle resolution.
-1. Presents the interface for the Identity Registry
+1. Presents the interface for the Identity Registry.
-1. Describes rejected alternatives
+1. Describes rejected alternatives.

 ## Assumptions

-* Ids will need to be moved from Betanet to Mainnet
+* Ids will need to be moved from Betanet to Mainnet.
-* Handles are for display and discovery purposes only
+* Handles are for display and discovery purposes only.

 ## Discovery via DSNP Handles